MATERIALS & PRODUCT

 Upcycle & on-sell – we sell as much of our excess fabric as we can to resellers for use by other designers.
 Where possible, we also over-dye old-season colours to use in new-season collections.

-Circular yarn initiatives – we have piloted three textile-to-textile recycling programs where existing unused IP-sensitive fabric was re-constituted into yarn for new knitted or woven fabrics.
+Circular yarn initiatives – we have successfully conducted three textile-to-textile recycling programs where existing unused IP-sensitive fabric was re-constituted into yarn for new knitted or woven fabrics.
 Textile-to-textile recycling has helped us repurpose some excess materials and enabled their reuse in ZIMMERMANN packaging or product.
-More information is available here.
+More information is available at the following links:

 Sustainable fabric - Although synthetic fibres form a small part of our material mix and are used only in items that require synthetic fabrics for functional reasons (e.g., swimwear), we are committed to transitioning as many synthetic materials as possible to recycled fibres.
-In FY22, post-consumer recycled polyester accounted for 20% of all polyester used in our collections, and recycled polyamide (with both pre- and post-consumer content) accounted for 37% of all polyamide used.
+In FY23, post-consumer recycled polyester accounted for 39% of all polyester used in our collections, and recycled polyamide (with both pre- and post-consumer content) accounted for 26% of all polyamide used.

 Donate – we donate fabric and other materials to various fashion colleges, charities and NGOs.